mfkl/mfkl.github.io/_posts/2024-01-10-unity-double-oss-standards.markdown

 # Introducing the [Videolabs Store](https://videolabs.io/store)

-Numerous companies make use of the LibVLC SDK and other related technologies (like FFmpeg).

-Sometimes they will run into issues or request a new feature and while the community can sometimes help, the limited time of a few volunteers only goes so far.
-I have written about [OSS sustainability before](https://mfkl.github.io/2020/10/25/OSS-sutainability.html) and that is very much on topic here.

-It is in the best interest of both open-source project maintainers and commercial consumers to have a clear products and services offering for a given project, and that is what we have created with the [Videolabs Store](https://videolabs.io/store) for both LibVLC and FFmpeg.

 <p align="center">
     <a href="https://videolabs.io/store"><img src="/assets/vlabs-store-1.png"/></a>
 </p>

 If you are a company requiring multimedia products or consulting for your own projects, this store will be of interest to you.

+After our assets got removed, previous and new customers started emailing us about the status of VLC for Unity.
+Are we going to keep maintaining the assets?
+How to get build updates? etc.

+Numerous companies make use of the LibVLC SDK and other related technologies (like FFmpeg).

+For this reason, we decided to publish a simple Store on the [Videolabs](https://videolabs.io) website.

+This way, existing and new customers can still [purchase the binaries for the open-source VLC Unity plugin](https://videolabs.io/store/unity) without our presence on the Unity Store.

 ### Flexible multimedia consulting packages

+Sometimes users will run into issues or request a new feature and while the community can sometimes help, the limited time of a few volunteers only goes so far.
+I have written about [OSS sustainability before](https://mfkl.github.io/2020/10/25/OSS-sutainability.html) and that is very much on topic here.

+It is in the best interest of both open-source project maintainers and commercial consumers to have a clear products and services offering for a given project, and that is what we have created with the [Videolabs Store](https://videolabs.io/store) for both LibVLC and FFmpeg.

 The Videolabs team is composed of VLC and FFmpeg experts in most protocols, formats and platforms.